Graphixa/FontGet/README.md

 > [!WARNING]
 > Shell completion is still a work in progress but is planned.
 >
-For shell completion setup, see our [Shell Completions Guide](docs/shell-completions.md).
+For shell completion setup, see the [Shell Completions Guide](docs/shell-completions.md).

 ## License